matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 Multiple options can be combined using e.g. ``make O='-j4 -Dplot_gallery=0' html``.

-On Windows, options needs to be set as environment variables, e.g.:
+On Windows, either use the format shown above or set options as environment variables, e.g.:

 .. code-block:: bat